NekoSuneVR/VRCVideoCacher/README.md

 ### Running on Linux

 - Install `dotnet-runtime-10.0`
-- Run with `./VRCVideoCacher`
+- Run with `./VRCVideoCacher.Client`
-- By default VRCVideoCacher will try to download and run its own binaries, but if you'd like to use your system packages instead, set `ytdlPath` to `""` in `Config.json`, you'll need to install `deno`, `ffmpeg` and yt-dlp using `pip install "yt-dlp[default,curl-cffi]"` the pip version is required due to package manager versions not including browser impersonation, make sure to always keep yt-dlp updated otherwise you will run into issues.
+- For this fork, the client mainly handles local URL proxying and patching.
+The media-side work is expected to be handled by NekoSuneVR infrastructure.

 ### Split Projects (Server/Client)

 This repo includes two separate projects:
-- `VRCVideoCacher.Server` for the Linux downloader/cache server.
+- `VRCVideoCacher.Server` for server-side downloader/proxy work.
-- `VRCVideoCacher.Client` for the Windows proxy/patch client.
+- `VRCVideoCacher.Client` for the proxy/patch client used by players.

 Build with:
 - Server: `dotnet build VRCVideoCacher.Server.sln -c Release`
 - Client: `dotnet build VRCVideoCacher.Client.sln -c Release`

+### TODO

+- Add livestream support for Kick
+- Add livestream support for DLive
+- Add more platforms over time through the same proxy system
+- Expand site-side integrations for more supported sources

 ### Uninstalling